How Your Appetite Increases Over Time

 - 6 month: 3-4 ounces of food per meal

 - 1 year: 6 ounces per meal

 - 3 year: 8 ounces per meal

 The goal is to avoid increasing your stomach’s capacity more than it will naturally.
 Remember, the slightest boost of eating more food can grow exponentially over the course of a few weeks and cause weight gain after gastric sleeve surgery.

-Ask for support: dietitian, psychologist, and personal trainer
+Solution: Ask for support from your dietitian, psychologist, or personal trainer

 What Causes Weight Gain After Gastric Sleeve?